rusdes/Graph-Query-Optimization/frontend/README.md

-*I decided to copy the content of this repo back into the OntoEngine repo and keep working on it there.*

 # graph-query-visualizer
 Build a SPARQL query by constructing a visual graph and vice versa.
 I moved this out of my [OntoEngine](https://github.com/benjaminaaron/OntoEngine) coding project to make it also useful independent of it.